Wild flowers, wildlife and wool

 Lavenham Guildhall, grid ref TL916493

-Starting from the Guildhall, walk to your left across Market Square, head down Market Lane to the High Street.
+Starting from the Guildhall, walk to your left across Market Square and head down Market Lane to the High Street.
 Turn right at the bottom and cross the road.
 Continue along High Street for about 300 yards (274m) until reaching a sign for the 'Lavenham Walk' to your left.

-To the left of the old railway bridge, follow the FP signs for the Lavenham Walk.
+To the left of the old railway bridge, follow the footpath signs for the Lavenham Walk.

 Follow the Lavenham walk until you reach a pair of metal gates, which is the road crossing at Park Road.
 Continue on until reaching Bridge Street railway bridge.